Jacques Drèze: Personal biography

 Born in Verviers (Belgium) in 1929, Jacques Drèze did undergraduate economics at the nearby Université de Liège, and then a PhD at Columbia University, with a thesis on "Individual Decision Making under Partially Controllable Uncertainty" supervised by William Vickrey.
-After a first academic job at Carnegie Mellon University in Pittsburgh, he joined Université Catholique de Louvain in 1958, and has been there ever since—apart from visiting appointments at Northwestern University, the University of Chicago, and Cornell University—until his retirement from teaching and administration in 1989.
-Since his nominal retirement, he remained active in research.
+After a first academic job at Carnegie Mellon University in Pittsburgh, he joined Université Catholique de Louvain in 1958, and stayed there for the rest of his life—apart from visiting appointments at Northwestern University, the University of Chicago, and Cornell University.
+He retired from teaching and administration in 1989 at the age of 60.
+Since retirement, he remained active in research.
+His son Jean wrote that he planned a magnus opus tentatively titled Uncertainty and Economic Policies: General Equilibrium, Incomplete Markets and Macroeconomics, but never completed it.

 In 1980 he became Foreign Member of the Royal Netherlands Academy of Arts and Sciences.

 Jacques Drèze had five sons, including the economist and anti-hunger activist Jean Drèze, who has collaborated on three books with Amartya K. Sen. His first son, Benoît Drèze is a Belgian politician.
 Another son, Xavier Drèze, was a marketing professor at UCLA.

 Drèze died on 25 September 2022, at the age of 93.